This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is an elevated INR?

 The INR, or International Normalized Ratio, is a measure of how long it takes your blood to clot.
 A prothrombin time (PT) is a another blood test done to help measure your INR.
 The higher your PT or INR, the longer your blood takes to clot.
-An elevated PT or INR means your blood is taking longer to clot than your caregiver believes is healthy for you.
+An elevated PT or INR means your blood is taking longer to clot than your healthcare provider believes is healthy for you.
 When your PT or INR is too high, you have an increased risk of bleeding.

 What increases my risk for an elevated INR?